Overview

 For HTTP errors, code refers to an HTTP response status code.

-• 4XX: indicates an invalid request, or developer-related issues. (e.g. a required parameter is missing from the request body.)
+2XX: indicates success4XX: indicates an invalid request, or developer-related issues. (e.g. a required parameter is missing from the request body.)5XX: indicates Method-related issues

 Example HTTP error